theupdateframework/taps/candidate-succinct-delegation-tap.md

-If a delegation contains a succinct hash delegation, all metadata files represented by this delegation must exist on the repository, even if they do not contain any targets or delegations.
+If a delegation contains a succinct hash delegation, all metadata files represented by this delegation must exist on the repository, even if they do not contain any target files or delegations.
 These bin files should be uploaded before the metadata that delegates to them.
 With the addition of succinct hashed bins, the delegation will contain: